biareiam/The-House-of-Books/README.md

   Automated testing of forms was completed to:

-    - Test to see if full name field is required.
+    - Test to see if a full name field is required.
-    - Test to see if email field is required.
+    - Test to see if an email field is required.
-    - Test to see if phone number field is required.
+    - Test to see if a phone number field is required.
-    - Test to see if country field is required.
+    - Test to see if a country field is required.
     - Test to see if town_or_city field is required.
     - Test to see if street_address1 field is required.
-    - Check the field only displays certain fields.
+    - Check if the field only displays certain fields.

 **Profiles**

   Automated testing of views was completed to:

-    - Test the url works when loading the page.
+    - Test if the url works when loading the page.
     - Test the correct template loads on page load.
     - Test the profile page is accessible by name.
-    - Test the profile form works if form is valid.
+    - Test if the profile form works if form is valid.
     - Test orders displayed on login to profile page.

   Automated testing of models was completed to: